 Following her formal training, Bendall travelled around France, drawing and painting the local landscapes and architecture.
 She toured the Cote d’Azur, the Alps, the Dordogne and the Périgord; her summers were spent at the family holiday home in l’Herbe, an idyllic oyster village in the Bassin d’Arcachon, from where she painted some of her most enchanting coastal views.
 At home in Bordeaux, she continued to paint her traditional still-lifes.
 Her paintings of this period were exhibited at the local Bordeaux ‘Salon des Beaux Arts’ and in 1919 the Bordeaux ‘Musée des Beaux-Arts’ purchased Roses dans un Vase.

 In 1920, Bendall gained admission to the ‘Salon des Artistes Français’ in Paris, which eventually prompted her move to Paris during 1927-1928.
 It was her time at the ‘Academie de la Grande Chaumière’ in Montparnasse that brought about a new vision into her style.
 At the time, the ‘Academie de la Grande Chaumière ‘was a free academy, allowing artists to visit and work according to their own schedule and potential.
-It was here that the Eastern European émigrés congregated, alongside French avant-garde painters including Georges Braque, Alberto Giacometti, Pablo Picasso, Georges Rouault, Fernand Léger, Albert Marquet and Henri Matisse, forming the core of what later became known as the ‘Ecole de Paris’.
+It was here that the Eastern European émigrés congregated, forming the core of what later became known as the ‘Ecole de Paris’, alongside French avant-garde painters including Georges Braque, Pablo Picasso, Georges Rouault, Fernand Léger, Albert Marquet and Henri Matisse,

 Her friendship with Matisse in particular left a lasting influence on Bendall and her work.
 She was especially taken with the great master’s ‘Fauve’ ideas on colour as building blocks for form and space and expression of emotions.
 A marriage proposal by Matisse’s son Paul prompted her return to Bordeaux.
 Here, Bendall would suggest to her own pupils to ‘think of suggesting space and volume by colour and not by adding black or white as one did at the ‘Ecole des Beaux Arts’.
 Simply look for the colours that create the sensations you feel’.